fredgrd/codesketch/README.md

 ## Future Improvements

-1. The `floodFill` function that handles the mechanics behind the bucket fill command shoudl be improved to better fill in the gaps of white pixels currently left open at edges where the fill meets the a non-matching color.
+1. The `floodFill` function that handles the mechanics behind the bucket fill command should be improved to better fill in the gaps of white pixels currently left open at edges where the fill meets the a non-matching color.
 This behaviour has to be further investigated.